YShokrollahi/vit-transformers-tf/README.md

-# Vision Transformer (tensorflow package ready to use)
+# Vision Transformer (tensorflow package ready to use) and fine tune

 This package provides an implementation of the Vision Transformer (ViT) in TensorFlow first version.